-Candidates' marks for Component 3 Coursework (must be recorded on the Individual Candidate Record Card) produced by Cambridge International.
-The marks recorded on the Record Card must be identical to the marks you submit to us electronically.
-The Individual Candidate Record Card, and the instructions for completing it, should be downloaded from the samples database at www.cambridgeinternational.org/samples.
-The database will ask you for the syllabus code (i.e. 0976) and your centre number, after which it will take you to the correct forms.
-Follow the instructions on the form itself when completing each form.
+You should record candidates' marks for Component 3 Coursework on the Individual Candidate Record Card which you should download each year from the samples database at www.cambridgeinternational.org/samples.
+The database will ask you for your country/territory and the syllabus code (i.e. 0976), after which it will take you to the correct forms.
+Follow the instructions on the form to complete it.